geographika/getting-started-with-mapserver/workshop/content/docs/mapfile/points.md

 ## Overview

-Let's start with displaying the simplest spatial type - points.
+Let's start with a map to display the simplest spatial type - points.

+The diagram below shows the directives used for the point map:

 ![Mapfile classes used in the Points map](../assets/images/point-map-classes.png "Mapfile Classes")

+The Mapfile symbolises the points using different [SYMBOLs](https://mapserver.org/mapfile/symbol.html).

 There are several different [TYPE](https://mapserver.org/mapfile/symbol.html#mapfile-symbol-type)s of symbol available in MapServer.

-The Mapfile symbolises the points using different [SYMBOLs](https://mapserver.org/mapfile/symbol.html).
-A symbol can point to an image file on disk as in the example below:
+For example a symbol can point to a `SVG` image file on disk as in the example below:

 ```scala